craigthelinguist/craigpy/README.md

 craigpy
 =======

-Some data analysis utilities for pandas, numpy, and matplotlib that I'm using.
+Some data analysis utilities that build upon pandas, matplotlib, and numpy.

 craigpy : random utilities for plotting graphs, parsing dates, and saving/loading files of words.